Previous Post: Day 15 – Tarina To Green Lake Via Woche

 Lhedi is a small settlement that stretches for a kilometer on the north side of the Pho Chhu.
 The Apple Maps satellite image below shows the dozen or so buildings that make it up.
 [In the Google Earth view, Lhedi appears as Lunana Village.]
 The most prominent building is the primary school, a U-shaped one-storey stone building with the schoolyard surrounded on three sides by classrooms and administrative offices.

 We had lunch 100 meters beyond the school just off the trail out of the settlement.
 Later these two young women would come walking by, looking like they were set for an afternoon of shopping on Thimphu’s main street.
+They may have been going to the medical clinic in Lledi.

 After lunch, more riverbed walking that never seemed to end with some sections made tiring thanks to the attention we had to pay to every step on the irregularly shaped stones we were walking over.